Olive1117/twitter_fdap/README.md

 # Twitter FDAP

-A Linux script for exporting and checking the diff in your X/Twitter follower and following lists automatically.
+A Linux script for exporting and checking the diff in your X(Twitter) follower and following lists automatically.

 English | [简体中文](README.CN.md)